reinteractive-open/installfest_guides/source/guides/installfest/finishing_a_basic_blog.md

 **Q) There's a bug that lets a user submit blank comments!**

 A) *You can fix this by creating a validation on your comment model.
 Look at see how you created a validates_presence_of validation in the Post model and replicate that in the Comment model*

-**Q) I want to have proper user logins for both creating a post and submitting comments.**

-A) *You can use a gem like [Devise](https://github.com/plataformatec/devise) to do this, it can be a bit complicated though.
-Ryan Bates has done some excellent screencasts on [Devise](http://railscasts.com/episodes/209-devise-revised) and [Authentication from Scratch](http://railscasts.com/episodes/250-authentication-from-scratch-revised).
-If you're keen to learn more about Rails you should subscribe!*

 ## Next Steps